 - Remove the pan from the heat and let the sauce cool to room temperature before spreading on your pizza dough.

-- If you have any leftover sauce, transfer it to an airtight container and store it in the refrigerator for up to a week or in the freezer for up to 6 months.
+- If you have any leftover sauce, transfer it to an airtight container.
+The sauce will keep in the refrigerator for up to a week or in the freezer for up to 6 months.

 Looking for other sauce recipes?
 Here are a few of my all-time faves: